 (Here are some pictures.)
 Leprosy is a disgusting disease.
 The disease attacks the nerves and causes loss of feeling, eventual paralysis, and decay.
 It does the same to the nose.
 The disease was so detested, people with it were forced to live outside the city in leper colonies.
 Others ran when a leper came close, but Jesus reached out his hand and touched the leper.

 How many times have I seen someone needing help and said something like, “That is sad,” but never reach out and touch them?
-How many times have you?
-How many times have I come into contact with someone who needed help and I had the resources to help, but never reached out and touched the person?
-How many times have you?
+How many times have you, and how many times have I come into contact with someone who needed help?
+I had the resources to help, but never reached out and touched the person.
+Or, how many times have you?
 A my disciple yearns to help deep in his or her gut.